NanaADuah/CMPG323-Project-4-33705119/README.md

 ## Non-Functional Requirements
 Non-functional requirements are essential to ensure that the RPA solution meets quality standards:

+# Usage

+Access the RPA Solution Locally:
+First, ensure you have installed UiPath Studio Community Edition on your computer.
+This is the platform where the RPA automation is created and executed.

+## Clome the repository:
+Obtain the RPA project files provided for this UAT automation.
+These files contain the necessary processes, workflowss and configurations.

+### Configure Test Data:
+Within the UiPath Studio, the automation is configured to use the Excel file containing the test data.
+This data will be used to feed the web application during the testing process.

+### Run the Automation:
+Execute the RPA automation within UiPath Studio.
+This will start the testing process.

+### Automated Testing:
+The RPA system will automate the following steps on the web application:
+- Input data from the Excel file into the web application's fields.
+- Validate that the output from the application matches the expected results.
+- Log the test results and any errors encountered during the testing process.

+### Review the Results:
+After the automation completes, you can review the generated log to assess the test results.
+This log will provide insights into whether the application is functioning correctly and whether any issues were encountered during testing.

+### Iterate as Needed:
+If required, you can run the automation multiple times with different test datasets or scenarios.
+This allows you to comprehensively test various aspects of the web application.

+# Overview
+Run the Automation: Initiate the RPA automation to perform UAT on the web application.
+Review the Results: After the automation completes, review the generated log to check test results and identify issues.
+Repeat as Needed: Run the automation multiple times with different test datasets or scenarios as required.

 |Non-functional requirements| Description|
 |---------|--------------|